jonra1993/mock-social-api/README.md

 - `mock_social_api/`: Contains the main application logic.
 - `main.py`: Entry point for the FastAPI application.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.